log-10x/terraform-aws-tenx-streamer-infra/README.md

    - `indexObjectStorageName`: "AWS" (hardcoded)
    - `indexReadContainer`: Extracted from S3 event bucket name
    - `indexReadObject`: Extracted from S3 event object key
-   - `indexWriteContainer`: From config property `tenx.quarkus.sqs.index.write.container`, or defaults to `{source-bucket}/tenx-index`
+   - `indexWriteContainer`: From config property `tenx.quarkus.index.write.container`, or defaults to `{source-bucket}/tenx-index`
 5. Indexing proceeds and results are written to the configured write container path

 **Quarkus Configuration:**
-Set the `tenx.quarkus.sqs.index.write.container` property to specify where indexing results should be written.
+Set the `tenx.quarkus.index.write.container` property to specify where indexing results should be written.
 If not set, results will be written to `{source-bucket}/tenx-index`.

 ### Bucket Configuration Options